commercial warehouse solar specialists

 Can you deliver multi-site portfolio rollouts?

 Yes.
 Most national 3PL operators and retailer chains operate 5–50+ site portfolios.
-Multi-site rollouts under single PPA or asset finance facility are an established model — we have delivered 6–12 site portfolio rollouts.
+Multi-site rollouts under single PPA or asset finance facility are an established model — multi-site rollouts are an established model we support.
 Standardised system designs, pre-negotiated DNO templates, and consolidated monitoring produce a single customer audit pack.

 How does Freeport status affect warehouse solar economics?

-UK Freeports (Felixstowe & Harwich, Liverpool, Plymouth, Teesside, Solent, Thames, Humber, East Midlands) provide 100% Enhanced Capital Allowances on plant and machinery within the designated zone, on top of standard 100% AIA.
-For an eligible £2m project, this delivers approximately £500,000 of year-one tax shield (at 25% corporation tax) — bringing net cash payback under 4 years.
+UK Freeports (Felixstowe & Harwich, Liverpool, Plymouth, Teesside, Solent, Thames, Humber, East Midlands) provide 100% Enhanced Capital Allowances on qualifying plant and machinery within designated tax sites.
+ECA is an alternative first-year relief to the £1m Annual Investment Allowance — it matters most where project spend exceeds the AIA cap.
+For an eligible £2m project, full year-one relief across AIA plus Freeport ECA delivers approximately £500,000 of tax shield (at 25% corporation tax) — bringing net cash payback under 4 years.
+Tax-site boundaries are address-specific; we verify before modelling.

 Can solar power run a warehouse?